artsandmetaphysics/goodlifeodyssey/_meditations/dialogue-on-reading-vs-watching-the-news.md

 I appreciate you explaining why you prefer reading the news over watching it, although I still prefer watching the news, partly because it is more entertaining and thus better holds my attention.

-Should we wrap up our conversation so Aurelie can eat before she has to feed Eloise again?
+Should we wrap up our conversation so Aurelie can eat before she has to feed Elanor again?

 DIJON: Good idea.
 Thank you for the discussion, and for the insight that one can watch the news actively.
 Perhaps we should _read_ and _watch_ the news, to take advantage of the benefits of each medium.